iTsMaaT/WD-40/README.md

 # Self-hosting

 Good luck.
+4. Add a bot app in the [Discord Developer Portal](https://discord.com/developers/applications) and get the token and client ID.
+5. Make sure to enable all privileged intents in the bot app if you want full functionality.
 1. Install [Node.js](https://nodejs.org/en/download/) v20.x LTS and latest version of [FFmpeg](https://ffmpeg.org/download.html).
 2. Clone this repository and run `npm install` (use `npm install --legacy-peer-deps` if errors occur).
 3. Configure `.env` file in the root directory with your bot token and client id (details in `.env.example`).